hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 ## Firwalls and IPS

+- Cisco security solutions
+  - <span style="color: #bb6600; font-weight: bold;">StealWatch</span>: performs security analytics by collecting network flows via NetFlow
+  - <span style="color: #bb6600; font-weight: bold;">ESA</span>:
+    - email security solution which protects against email threats
+    - including ransomware, business email compromise, phishing, whaling, and many other email-driven attacks
+  - <span style="color: #bb6600; font-weight: bold;">AMP for Endpoints (AMP4E)</span>: provides malware protection on endpoints
+  - <span style="color: #bb6600; font-weight: bold;">Umbrella</span>: provides DNS protection by blocking malicious destinations using DNS
+  - <span style="color: #bb6600; font-weight: bold;">Firepower Threat Defense (FTD)</span>
+    - provide a comprehensive suite of security features
+    - including firewall capabilities, monitoring, alerts, Intrusion Detection System (IDS) and Intrusion Prevention System (IPS)
+  - <span style="color: #bb6600; font-weight: bold;">Cisco Cloudlock</span>
+    - secure cloud users, data, and applications with the cloud-native CASB and cloud cybersecurity platform Cisco Cloudlock
+    - provide visibility and compliance checks,
+    - protect data against misuse and exfiltration
+    - provides threat protections against malware like ransomware

+- StealthWatch
+  - <span style="color: #bb6600">visibility and security analytics solution</span>
+  - collects and analyze network data from the existing network infrastructure
+  - analyze industry standard NetFlow data from Cisco and other vendors Routers, Switches, Firewalls, and other network devices
+  - detect advanced and persistent security threats such as internally spreading malware, data leakage, botnet command and control traffic and network reconnaissance
+  - Stealthwatch + ISE
+    - network security analysts with a view integrating NetFlow data and contextual information
+    - enabling the security analyst to detect and discern the potential severity of threats in a timely, efficient, and cost-effective manner
+  - components
+    - <span style="color: #bb6600">Stealthwatch Management Console</span>
+      - define, configure, and monitor multiple distributed Stealthwatch Flow Collectors from a single location
+      - graphical representations of network traffic, identity information, customized summary reports, and integrated security and network intelligence for comprehensive analysis
+    - <span style="color: #bb6600">Flow Collector</span>
+      - leverages enterprise telemetry such as NetFlow, IPFIX (Internet Protocol Flow Information Export), and other types of flow data from existing infrastructure
+      - receive and collect telemetry from proxy data sources
+      - analyzed by the cloud-based, multilayered machine learning engine, Cognitive Intelligence, for deep visibility into both web and network traffic
+    - <span style="color: #bb6600">Flow Sensor</span> (optional)
+      - produce telemetry for segments of the switching and routing infrastructure that can’t generate NetFlow natively
+      - provide visibility into the application layer data
+      - provide additional security context to enhance the Stealthwatch security analytics
+      - able to analyze encrypted traffic
+    - <span style="color: #bb6600">UDP Director</span>
+      - simplify the collection and distribution of network and security data across the enterprise
+      - reduce the processing power on network routers and switches by receiving essential network and security information from multiple locations and then
+      - forwarding it to a single data stream to one or more destinations
+  - deployment models
+    - On-premises: a hardware appliance or a virtual machine called Stealthwatch Enterprise
+    - Cloud-delivered: a software-as-a-service (SaaS) solution called <span style="color: #bb6600;">Stealthwatch Cloud</span>
+  - <span style="color: #bb6600">Cisco Stealthwatch Cloud</span>
+    - available as an SaaS product offer to provide <span style="color: #bb6600">visibility and threat detection</span> within public cloud infrastructures
+    - available in Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)

+- Cognitive Intelligence
+  - formerly Cognitive Threat Analytics or CTA
+  - quickly detect and respond to sophisticated, clandestine attacks under way or attempting to establish a presence within your environment
+  - automatically identify and investigate suspicious or malicious web-based traffic
+  - identify both potential and confirmed threats
+  - quickly remediate the infection
+  - reduce the scope and damage of an attack
+  - features to protect against
+    - <span style="color: #bb6600">Data exfiltration</span>
+    - <span style="color: #bb6600">Command-and-control (C2) communications</span>
+    - Domain-generation algorithm (DGA)
+    - Exploit kit: (1) visits to an infected webpage, (2) redirects of web requests to a domain-hosting exploit kit, (3) unknowing downloads by users, (4) successful exploitations, and (5) downloads of malicious payloads.
+    - Tunneling through HTTP and HTTPS requests

 - Firepower
   - devices
     - Classic devices run next-generation IPS (NGIPS) software: 1) Firepower 7000 & 8000; 2) NGIPSv; 3) ASA w/ Firepower services